belozi/Beginner-Projects/README.md

 I've have gone back to Code Academy, finished the Ruby exercises, and reworked the python excercises that I started and completed the projects after each section that I had never attempted.
 I decided to focus on Ruby for now and move onto Python, once I'm comfortable with Ruby.
 To that end, I am at the end of The Book of Ruby, and I am doing other online tutorials on Ruby and Ruby on Rails.

-This is my first folder where I will be keepping my first programs.
+This is my first folder where I will be keeping my first programs.
 My programming blog is located here: http://belozi360.blogspot.com/